-Red-winged Blackbirds are Nesting!
+Male Red-winged Blackbirds are Back!

 • Males arrive in late winter/early spring, before the females, to set up, and defend, their territories.